Preserving natural ressources: Circular economy in the automotive industry

 As a result of climate change, population growth and industrialization, demand for water is increasing, with more and more regions exposed to water stress and even water shortages.
 Valeo will never compete with local populations for access to drinking water.
 On the contrary, the Group is committed to developing positive initiatives to minimize its consumption of drinking water and improve the quality of its effluents.

-In 2022, Valeo announced that it had reduced its water consumption by almost 6% in absolute terms compared to 2019, despite an increase in its production activity.
+In 2025, Valeo announced that it had reduced its water withdrawals by 33% in absolute terms compared to 2019, despite an increase in its production activity.

 Reinforced measures and monitoring are in place at sites exposed to the risk of water stress in order to significantly reduce their needs and the local impact on water resources.